 Try an LMS

 Before you purchase an LMS, consider taking advantage of the free trial offered by Litmos.
-Their vendor supported LMS is very popular with over a million users spanning the globe.
-Give it a try see if it is the solution to your corporate training software needs.
+Their vendor-supported LMS is very popular with millions of users spanning the globe.
+Give it a try see if it is the solution to your training needs.

 What is a learning management system?